MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-differences.md

 Coming from the Dynamics NAV development environment and C/SIDE, it's good to know about some differences and optimizations between them.
 The following sections go through some of these changes, but it isn't an exhaustive list.

 > [!TIP]
 > A very useful tool working in Visual Studio Code is IntelliSense, which gives you a list of options in the current context.
-To activate IntelliSense from anywhere in the code, press **Ctrl+Space**.
+To activate IntelliSense from anywhere in the code, select <kbd>Ctrl</kbd>+<kbd>Space</kbd>.

 ## General development approach